uktrade/icms/README.md

 - `make add_dummy_data`
   - Create test user(s), add needed permissions to user(s), create dummy importer and exporter, etc

+- Ask somebody for a copy of `.env`.
+  - If you want to see all database queries done by each request, add `SHOW_DB_QUERIES=True` to it.

 ## Running the application

 Start everything using docker-compose: `make debug`